dingwilson/SwiftVideoBackground/README.md

 #### Customization

-`play()` has three additional optional parameters for customization:
+`play()` has four additional optional parameters for customization:
 - `darkness`: CGFloat - Value between `0` and `1`.
 The higher the value, the darker the video.
 Defaults to `0`.
 - `isMuted`: Bool - Indicates whether video is muted.
 Defaults to `true`.
 - `willLoopVideo`: Bool - Indicates whether video should restart when finished.
 Defaults to `true`.